 To avoid getting gifts for the nomad on your list that won’t suit their wandering soul, practice these tips as you figure out the best travel-themed gifts. guides.

 Think Practical Luxury, Not Just Practical

 Every traveler might need packing cubes or a travel wallet, but they don’t always make for the best gifts.
-A travel themed gift can be practical but it should also be something that the travelers on your list wouldn’t necessarily buy themselves.
-Gifts that make travel all the more luxurious such as a plush airplane comfort kit or high-end travel sized products will help the traveler on your list but also give them something they wouldn’t necessarily call practical or buy normally for their travels.
+A travel-themed gift can be practical but it should also be something that the travelers on your list wouldn’t necessarily buy themselves.
+Gifts that make travel all the more luxurious such as a plush airplane comfort kit or high-end travel-sized products will help the traveler on your list but also give them something they wouldn’t necessarily call practical or buy normally for their travels.
 A good example?
-The Butterfly Hat by Betty & Bradley, which merges stylish beanie and moldable eye mask to help travelers get fashionable rest no matter where they’re grabbing some shuteye.
+The Butterfly Hat by Betty & Bradley, which merges stylish beanie and a moldable eye mask to help travelers get fashionable rest no matter where they’re grabbing some shuteye.

 Know Your Traveler

 Before you should ever buy a travel-related present for someone on your list, you need to know what type of traveler they are.
 Are they more of a budget flyer always on the hunt for cheap plane tickets or a backpacking adventurer going off to unexplored destinations?
 Each type of traveler might have different needs and wishes.
 Not all of the items on those travel-themed gift guides are geared toward a universal traveler.
 So before you make your purchase, you have to consider if the gift is the right fit for how your traveler roams.
 A gift card to a luxury hotel chain might sound be nice for but for the backpacker who prefers offbeat hostels, they might benefit more from some type of travel gear more suited to the hostel lifestyle.